-- Don’t make meringue on a super humid, hot day – this recipe is pretty fail save & I’ve made it in the summer in a rainstorm with no problem – but if it’s 95 degrees, been raining for a week and you have no air – make something else!
+- Don’t make meringue on a super humid, hot day – this recipe is pretty fail-safe & I’ve made it in the summer in a rainstorm with no problem – but if it’s 95 degrees, been raining for a week and you have no air – make something else!

 - Allow plenty of time to cool!
 Warm lemon meringue…yuck.
-Cool at least two hours on a rack, according to Cook’s Illustrated, but I find it takes a good three & half hours or longer, especially in warm weather or if no rack is used.
+Cook’s says at least two hours on a rack, but I find it takes a good three & half hours or longer.

 - You need a prebaked pie shell – make it easy on yourself and make and bake the crust the day or evening before!

 - Empty your dishwasher or wash your dishes before making this so you have empty sinks to fill, plenty of bowls and a place to put the dirty stuff!

 - Always have an extra lemon in case they’re a bit stingy with the juice.
 If they’re hard, microwave them for a minute and roll them on the counter, pressing down firmly to release as much juice as possible.